GamerPablito/HaxeGJClient/README.md

 <define name="GAMEJOLT_ALLOWED" if="desktop" unless="ACHIEVEMENTS_ALLOWED" />
 ```

-With that on mind, every time you insert a command from this in some part of your game, make sure its limited by the .xml conditional: `#if GAMEJOLT_ALLOWED ... #end` (cuz this client is made for computers only, and without the `ACHIEVEMTS_ALLOWED` stuff getting in its way).
+With that on mind, every time you insert a command from this in some part of your game, make sure its limited by the .xml conditional: `#if GAMEJOLT_ALLOWED ... #end` (cuz this client is made for computers only, and without the `ACHIEVEMENTS_ALLOWED` stuff getting in its way).
 Example:
 ```haxe
 #if GAMEJOLT_ALLOWED